-- This is caused by an increased pressure in the left atrium combined with decreased pressure on the right side.
-With the first breath, the septum primum is pressed against the septum secondum.
-Constant with desire seed against the septum secondum.
-Constant with desire seed against the septum secondum.
+This is caused by an increased pressure in the left atrium combined with data as a pressure on the right of the two first breath the sentum septum p primum is pressed against the septum secondum.
+Constant apposition gradually leads to fusion of the two septa in about a year.